department-of-veterans-affairs/va.gov-team/products/va-mobile-app/product/metrics.md

 - Do we ever want the app to be a place where Veterans find new benefits?

-Areas of consideration:

-- User groups: how do they change over time
+- How will user groups change over time?

+- What makes someone more likely to use our app?
+Are they highly digitally engaged across both web and mobile?
+Or are we reaching new and different users altogether?

-- How do we handle the soft launch aspect - ie, numbers of downloads will be low
+- How do we handle the soft launch aspect - ie, numbers of downloads will be low from the start

-- "A subset of digitally engaged Vets shift preference from VA.gov to VA Mobile app for key transactions" is something we want to measure?
+- "A subset of digitally engaged Vets shift preference from VA.gov to VA Mobile app for key transactions": how can we measure this?

 - Relationship to VA.gov: do we cannibalize traffic for some users?

-- Or is it something we measure, before optimizing: we might find that it increases digital engagement overall (ie, Vets who interact more on mobile, also interact more on VA.gov and MHV)
+Or we might find that it increases digital engagement overall (ie, Vets who interact more on mobile, also interact more on VA.gov and MHV)